Climate Action Plan - Measure W-1.2

 Where are we going?

 On June 24, 2020, the County Board of Supervisors adopted amendments to the Water Conservation in Landscaping Ordinance, and updates to the Water Efficient Landscape Design Manual, and associated water use authorization application materials in compliance with state standards.
 The Landscaping Ordinance Update requires landscaping water conservation for new and existing residential and non-residential development.
-The County will collaborate with the San Diego County Water Authority and local water districts to provide education and outreach to property owners on drought-tolerant landscaping and the benefits of drought-tolerant plant species.
+The County collaborates with the San Diego County Water Authority and local water districts to provide education and outreach to property owners, nurseries, and other stakeholders on drought-tolerant landscaping and the benefits of drought-tolerant plant species.

 How is this Measured?